Yazdun/yazdun-icodethis/most-commonly-asked-interview-questions-and-their-answer.md

 Props (short for properties) and state are both plain JavaScript objects.
 While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).

-## What are the Hooks in React? ( and possible follow up question )

-Hooks are a new addition in React 16.8.
-They let you use state and other React features without writing a class.

-### What are the rules of using Hooks in React?
+## What are the rules of using Hooks in React?

 1. **Only call Hooks at the top level:** Don’t call Hooks inside loops, conditions, or nested functions.